nonprofitmba/jpberriz.net/index.md

 exclude_from_search: true
 ---

-# Welcome to the NonProfit.MBA
+# Welcome to the Nonprofit.MBA

-This is the welcome page.

-Please subscribe!
+Please [subscribe](/subscribe) to our newsletter.

 Check out the posts.

+The Nonprofit.mba is a project to generate managers who want to learn how to improve the performance of their organizations, build their capacity, and engage in innovation.